PluginFinchy/Figma-Vue3-Template/README.md

 ## Downloading the template

 There are a few ways you can use this template.

-The simplest way is to download the .zip of this repo.
+The simplest way is to hit ['use this template'](https://github.com/LukeFinch/Figma-Vue3-Template/generate)

+Or [download the .zip](https://github.com/LukeFinch/Figma-Vue3-Template/archive/main.zip) of this repo.

 Alternatively you can use this template as a template for your own github repo through the [github cli](https://github.com/cli/cli)